 - Proceed with the Research.
 Once the committee has approved the proposal and the campus IRB has approved the protocol, the research may proceed.
 The advisor guides the process with assistance from other committee members.

 - Arrange the Oral Defense.
-After completing the research and getting approval from the advisor, submit the Committee Recommendation Form four weeks before the scheduled oral defense.
+After completing the research and getting approval from the advisor, submit the Committee Recommendation Form to Erica Mann four weeks before the scheduled oral defense.
+This form must be sent to the Graduate College 4- 6 weeks before your Defense.
 Send copies of the written thesis to committee members for review not less than two weeks in advance.
 The written thesis should have been submitted to the iThenticate system with a zero percent result.
 Following a presentation and discussion of the completed thesis, the committee will evaluate the quality of the research and determine whether to approve it or, possibly, require additional work needed to make the research acceptable for the degree.
-Results are recorded on the Examination Report Form and returned to the Graduate College within 48-hours.
+Results are recorded on the Examination Report Form that is sent to the department by the Graduate College within 4 weeks of submitting your Committee form.
+Return Examination Form to Erica Mann to submit to the Graduate College within 48-hours.

 - All students that are prepared to graduate are required to schedule a meeting via email with the department’s Thesis Reviewer, Erica Mann.
 The department will not make corrections or proof the document.
 All formatting, proofing and corrections are required to be done using the Graduate College’s system found here.
 Please ensure the document meets all Graduate College requirements before sending to Erica Mann.
 The standard time needed to review formatting for any thesis/dissertation is a month before defending even if the content is not approved.
 During this time, the students will most likely be asked to correct the formatting multiple times sending different versions back and forth before obtaining a final draft that is acceptable for submission.